Skip to main content

 Q: How many monitors can I display on a status page?

 A: The number of monitors per status page follows your uptime monitor quota.
-The free tier lets you display several HTTP monitors grouped by service.
+The free tier lets you display several HTTP monitors.
 You can create several independent status pages (one per customer, per product, or per environment).

 Q: Is the status page indexed by Google?